 Let $A=\left\{ \omega_{i_{1}},...,\omega _{i_{k}}\right\}$.
 We have,

 \textbf{Remark}.
-In real situations, such as the lottery and the dice tossings, the equi-probability hypothesis is intuitively deduced, based on symmetry, geometry and logic properties.
-For example, in a new wedding couple, we use logic to say that : there is no reason that having a first a girl as a first child is more likely that having a girl as a first child, and vice-verse.
+In real situations, such as the lottery and the dice tossing, the equi-probability hypothesis is intuitively deduced, based on symmetry, geometry and logic properties.
+For example, in a new wedding couple, we use logic to say that : there is no reason that having a girl as a first child is more likely than having a boy as a first child, and vice-verse.
 So we conclude that the probability of having a first child girl is one half.\\

 In the situation of equi-probability, computing probabilities becomes simpler.
-Is is reduced to counting problems, based on the results of chapter 2.\\
+It is reduced to counting problems, based on the results of chapter 2.\\

 In this situation, everything is based on Formula (\ref{proba03}).\\